clavisound/SlimLoRa/README.md

 - Solution #1: Erase ALL the EEPROM after uploading the new firmware.
 - Solution #2: Hint: You can track the EEPROM addresses with: `avr-objdump -D` on the .eemem section.
-- Solution #3: Don't enable keep session.
-- Solution #4: use Arduino style EEPROM in `SlimLoRa.h`
+- Solution #3: use Arduino style EEPROM not AVR style EEPROM in `SlimLoRa.h`

 ## SAMD and ESP32 EEPROM